 When it comes to diving hair care, one thing that can be overlooked by divers is how you dry your locks.

-Many hair experts recommend ditching your regular terry cloth body towel and instead use towels specifically for drying hair.
+Many hair experts recommend ditching your regular terry cloth body towel and instead using towels specifically for drying hair.
 Wet hair is extremely vulnerable and fragile so it is best to use hair towels with fabric that does not pull or harm your hair even further.

 Avoid rubbing your hair with a towel to make it dry quicker.
 This will just cause hair to frizz and break.
 Constantly applying direct heat to your hair with a hair drier is also not healthy for your hair either.
 When possible air dry and use a towel made for drying hair quicker.